 In a prep room (not your room), competitors are presented with a choice of three questions related to national and international current events.
 The competitor has 30 minutes to prepare a seven-minute speech answering the selected question.
 You will receive competitors one at a time, in 10-minute increments.
 Each student should stay to watch the remaining competitors.
+Students may use the provided index card (they may not use their own or paper) during their speech, but should not be reading directly from it.

-- 5-7-minute speech (only valid if timed with stopwatch) - Time violations cannot place first (30 second grace period). - NO NOTES (PAPER OR DIGITAL) - Those using notes should not rank first in the round. - Factually accurate - Organized, focused, research referenced. - Your opinion on the topic should not influence the ranking.
+- 5-7-minute speech (only valid if timed with stopwatch) - Time violations (30 second grace period-7:30 can place first.
+7:35 cannot), (deduct points for any significant deviation from optimal time frame). - Organized, focused, research referenced. - Your opinion on the topic should not influence the ranking.

-Original Oratory (OO)
+Original Oratory (00)

-Competitors write,

-memorize, and deliver a

-speech with the intent to

-inform or persuade the

-audience on a topic of

-significance.
-It usually has

-a problem, with causes,

-effects, and solutions.

-Competitors should

-remain in the room for the

-remaining competitors'

-speeches.
+Competitors write, memorize, and deliver a speech with the intent to inform or persuade the audience on a topic of ignificance.
+It must have a problem, with causes, effects, and solutions.
+Competitors should emain in the room for the remaining competitors' speeches.

-- Time: up to 10 minutes (only valid if timed with stopwatch) - Time violations cannot place first (30 second grace period). - NO NOTES (PAPER OR DIGITAL) - Those using notes should not rank first in the round. - Organized, flows, easy-to-follow, clear message, entertaining. - Your opinion on the topic should not influence the ranking.
+- Time: 8:30-10 minutes (only valid if timed with stopwatch) - Time violations (30 second grace period-10:30 can place first, 10:35 cannot), (deduct points for any significant deviation from optimal time frame).

+• NO NOTES (PAPER • OR DIGITAL)

+- Those using notes can not rank first in the round. - Organized, flows, easy-to-follow, clear message, entertaining. - Your opinion on the topic should not influence the ranking.